 Within this mine there are 6 dumps having 1,269,000 m3 located on a total surface of 81,800 m2.
-Gamma dose rate has a low average value of 0.25 μ Sv/h.
+Gamma dose rate has a low average value of $0,25 \,\mu$ Sv/h.
 Higher values are found for low grade rock on Dobrei South dump.
-Mine waters are pumped from underground works at a flow rate of 1,500 m3 / day and are treated within a plant where the uranium is removed to a residual concentration of 0.1 mgU/L.
+Mine waters are pumped from underground works at a flow rate of 1,500 m3 / day and are treated within a plant where the uranium is removed to a residual concentration of 0,1 mgU/l.
+Currently, decommissioning and environmental remediation works are ongoing.